 Step 2 – Get relevant work experience and immerse yourself in all aspects of the fashion world.

 Step 3 – Choose and complete any qualifications.
 Consider VET pathways.
-Look for opportunities with hands-on, industry experience.
+Look for opportunities with hands-on industry experience.
 Examples include:

-Step 4 – Find an internship or mentor, gain further work experience.
+Step 4 – Find an internship or mentor, and gain further work experience.
 Make useful industry contacts and keep an up to date portfolio of your works.